StefLLL/Case-Inverter-for-Chrome/README.md

 3: Paste to replace the text (if the text is in an input box).

-This extension does not work on the Google home page or any page with an address that starts with "chrome://".
+This extension only works on https pages.
+It does not work on the Google home page or any page with an address that starts with "chrome://".
 It works on Google search pages.

 **How to install the extension:**